kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-07-authentication-users-permissions/45-user-model.md

 }
 ```

-* And a 200 status
+* And we get a 200 status

 ## Next
 * Add to this controller method our register functionality